C.A.T. Squad: Python Wolf: Plot

-Bud Raines organizes the purchase of plutonium from a pair of smugglers who mention a large shipment of it moving that night.
-Bud has Sommers hold the money while he tests the plutonium on board a ship.
-During the process he is "made" as an agent and attacked by the smugglers.
-Burkholder, who has been listening to the wire, enters the boat and helps Bud arrest the smugglers.
+Bud Raines organizes the purchase of plutonium from a pair of smugglers.
 The C.A.T.
 Squad traces the smuggling to South African extremists.
-Special Agent Nikki Pappas is sent to contact Paul Kiley, one of the key people involved in the smuggling, to trade supposedly classified blueprints.
+Special Agent Nikki Pappas is sent to contact Paul Kiley, one of the key people involved in the smuggling.
 She gains his trust and becomes his lover over a period of weeks.
-Her fiancé John Sommers is called in for Air Force Reserve duty and quickly marries Nikki in a chaplain ceremony at the military airbase before he leaves.
-After taking aerial photographs they are targeted by a fighter plane that disables their aircraft and causes them to crash in the mountains of South Africa.
-The crew members parachute to safety but the radio operator is shot in the woods by extremists and the rest are imprisoned in a labor camp by Georg Bekker, the man seeking to obtain the plutoniumn.
+Her fiancé John Sommers is called in for Air Force Reserve duty.
+After taking aerial photographs they are targeted by a fighter plane that causes them to crash in the mountains of South Africa.
+The crew members parachute to safety but the radio operator is shot in the woods by extremists and the rest are imprisoned in a labor camp by Georg Bekker, the man seeking to obtain the plutonium.

 Bud, Nikki, and Richard are told that the information about John's disappearance in South Africa cannot be disclosed because it is part of a secret program known as Python Wolf.
 Richard breaks into the office of Highsmith, the head of the program, and collects recently shredded documents, which Nikki scans into a computer and reassembles.
 They show that Lt.
-Colonel Vincent Trask is actually calling the shots.
+Colonel Vincent Trask is calling the shots.
 Trask insists that there were no survivors of the crash.